JaneliaSciComp/SongExplorer/README.md

 * "[suffix]-compare-overall-params-speed.pdf" plots the accuracy, number of trainable parameters, and training time for each model.

-* "[suffix]-compare-precision-recall.pdf" shows the final false negative and false positive rates for each model and wanted word.
+* "[suffix]-compare-precision-recall.pdf" shows the final error rates for each model and wanted word.

 ## Examining Errors ##